pycountry/pycountry/README.rst

 Countries (ISO 3166-1)
 ^^^^^^^^^^^^^^^^^^^^^^

-Countries in ``pycountry`` store comprehensive data on each country per the ISO 3166-1 standard.
+Countries in ``pycountry`` store comprehensive data on each country per the `3166-1 <https://en.wikipedia.org/wiki/ISO_3166-1>`_ standard.
 You can iterate through all countries, look up specific countries using various codes, and perform fuzzy searches.

 Countries are accessible through a database object that is already configured upon import of ``pycountry`` and works as an iterable: